kadamyash05/terraform-proj/README.md

 # 🚀 Terraform Project

-This is a beginner-friendly project to provision AWS resources using Terraform from an EC2 instance.
+This is a project to provision AWS resources using Terraform from an EC2 instance.

 ---